Admissions for Fall 2023 are open.

 How is the program structured?

 Our program is structured in three phases: preparation, specialization and dissertation.
 During the first two phases, students complete a range of research classes, seminars and courses, as well as a comprehensive exam, before moving to the dissertation phase.

-How are the PhD programs funded?
+How are the PhD students funded?